jsyang/fresh/readme.md

 we can clean thoroughly and track cleaning frequency as well as surface important things to be cleaned which have not been cleaned in a while.

-Finally, a *USEFUL* to do example app!
+Finally, a example to-do app that's actually *USEFUL*!

 Hosted at [http://jsyang.ca/fresh](http://jsyang.ca/fresh)